 “Since Varonis has a very complex product, we use several test automation tools such as Selenium, TestComplete and Coded UI in order to achieve optimal test coverage.
 In our labs, we mostly work with internally developed framework to support the build and the continuous integration process.”

-Would you recommend using Keyword Driven Testing (KDT) in an agile continues integration process?
+Would you recommend using Keyword Driven Testing (KDT) in an agile continuous integration process?

 “It’s a good question – test automation is directly related to product development.
 Nowadays they go hand in hand.
 We start with developing, and at the very same time we begin writing the tests.
 Varonis has evolved when it comes to automated testing.
 We started with KDT, but eventually it became too complicated to use, and we realized that a change had to be made.
 Personally, I would recommend working with code based frameworks.”